Yatala, Queensland: History

+The Bannockburn Bridge, also known as the Paterson Footbridge, opened to pedestrians and cyclists on 11 September 2001 and spans the Albert River, connecting the suburbs of Yatala and Bannockburn.

 Since 2006, development has been rapidly occurring within the suburb, with over 300 businesses now established within its boundaries.
 This type of urban development is predicted to eventually encompass all the semi-rural land currently separating the Brisbane Metropolitan Area and Gold Coast City.
 Currently, there is approximately 6 km of this land remaining between the two cities.